 I’ve updated my granola recipe.
 The old one was good, but crunchy rather than crispy.
 Oil makes granola crispy and crunchy, so I’ve switched to a new recipe which has a little oil.
 This one is similar to Alton Brown’s, but with a few changes in ingredients and technique.
 I like my granola clumpy, and this technique guarantees a good deal of clumps.
-They key is covering the granola with foil to prevent over-browning and not stirring until the end, at which point you just kind of break the stuff up.
-You will still have plenty of “loose” granola too.
+They key is covering the granola with foil to prevent over-browning and not stirring until the end, at which point you break it all up.

 There are lots of ways to package granola.
 For this batch, I used some little goodie bags from Michael’s craft store.
 And of course, you can always use the tin tie down bags from PaperMart.
 Pay close attention to bag sizes because they are all different.

 - 3 cups rolled oats

 - 1 cup slivered almonds (and whole if you like)

 - 1/3 cup sunflower seeds